informatics-lab/opsdroid-skill-weather/README.md

-# opsdroid skill hello
+# opsdroid skill weather

-A skill for [opsdroid](https://github.com/opsdroid/opsdroid) to respond to hello and goodbye messages.
+A skill for [opsdroid](https://github.com/opsdroid/opsdroid) to get the weather forecast.

 ## Requirements

-None.
+Access to the Informatics Lab spot weather API.

 ## Configuration